frogro/cs8409-alsa-install/README.md

 This repository provides a **one-click installer** for configuring **ALSA + PulseAudio** on compatible Mac models such as **iMac and MacBook devices** equipped with the **Cirrus Logic CS8409 audio codec**.

 ✅ Verified on **iMac 21.5-inch 4K Late 2019**.
-Other CS8409-based Macs may also be supported.\✅ Verified on Debian 12 (Bookworm) and Debian 13 (Trixie).
+Other CS8409-based Macs may also be supported.<br/>✅ Verified on Debian 12 (Bookworm) and Debian 13 (Trixie).
 Other Linux distributions or versions — especially Debian-based ones such as Ubuntu or Linux Mint — may also work, but have not been tested.

 > **Important:** This repository does **not** build or install the kernel driver itself.
 > Install the driver first via: [frogro/cs8409-dkms-wrapper](https://github.com/frogro/cs8409-dkms-wrapper).